hzi-braunschweig/pia-system/psa.app.mobile/README.md

 - Emulator: `npm run start:ios:emulator`
 - Device: `npm run start:ios:device`

+Debug in Safari:

+- open Safari
+- enable developer options in Safari settings
+- click on Developer
+- search for the emulator or device and click on the app

 Further reading: https://ionicframework.com/docs/developing/ios

-### Android
+#### Android

-You need the Android SDK, Java JDK **8** and the Gradle build tool to build the Android App.
+For building the Android app you will need the Android SDK, Java JDK **8** and the Gradle build tool.

-You also need to install cordova globally:

-- `npm install -g native-run`
-- `npm install -g cordova`

 In order to use livereload you need to allow cleartext traffic to your computer's local IP:

 - Open `/resources/android/xml/network_security_config.xml`
 - Add this `<domain includeSubdomains="true"><!-- YOUR IP HERE --></domain>` within domain-config
 - You must not add a protocol or port, only the pure IP
-- Change the widget id from pia.ionic.ios to de.pia.app
 - Do not commit these changes to git!

 Run the app with live reload: